MysteryPancake/Houdini-Fun/README.md

 ## POP: Make particles look like fluid
 A key characteristic of fluid is how it sticks together, forming clumps and strands.
 POP Fluid tries to emulate this, but it doesn't look as good as FLIP.

 To get nicer clumps, a tip from Raphael Gadot is to use Attribute Blur set to "Proximity".
-Though it won't affect the motion, it looks incredibly realistic on single frames.
+Though it won't affect the motion, it looks incredible on still frames.

 ## Smoke / Fluids: Fix moving colliders
 Fluids often screw up whenever colliders move, like water in a moving cup or smoke in an elevator.
 Either the collider deletes the volume as it moves, or velocity doesn't transfer properly from the collider.